manticoresoftware/manticore-image-search/README.md

 The default port for the server is 80, so if you need to change it, update the `nginx` section in `app/config/app.ini.yml`.

-## Preparing for Deployment
+## Preparing for deployment

-If you aim to use this project beyond a Manticore Search demo, such as an alternative to GitHub's issue search, there's a method for deploying it on a remote server.
-First, install [yoda](https://github.com/Muvon/yoda) on your machine and familiarize yourself with its documentation.
+If you plan to extend this project beyond a simple Manticore Image Search demo and want to run your own version from this repository, we've got you covered with remote server deployment.
+To get started, first grab [yoda](https://github.com/Muvon/yoda) and give its documentation a quick read to understand how it works.

 #### Deployment